Individual Lessons

 How to Select a Violin for your Child:

 When choosing a violin, our highest priority is for the instrument to be capable of producing a beautiful, resonant tone.
 This will help create the most ease and joy for your child as he or she learns to play the violin.
 Please select a violin which is the highest quality that is financially feasible for your family.
-While it may seem initially more advantageous to buy one online, I highly suggest renting a violin at Keller Violins so that your child can be sized properly (similarly to shoes) and so that you can ensure the quality of the instrument.
+While it may seem initially more advantageous to buy one online, I highly suggest renting a violin at Seery Strings so that your child can be sized properly (similarly to shoes) and so that you can ensure the quality of the instrument.

-Keller Strings
+Seery Strings

 Instrument Care